 Brew Lab Coffee

-Right in the heart of Macau’s historic district, Brew Lab Coffee is a coffee shop with a design true to its name.
-Plants all around the place, test tubes filled with coffee beans, various charts and maps makes it a cool spot to be and to photograph.
+Right in the heart of Macau’s historic district, Brew Lab Coffee is a coffee shop that has taken its name to heart when it comes to design.
+With plants all around the place, test tubes filled with coffee beans, various charts and maps makes it a cool spot to be and to photograph.
 The location is unbeatable with the iconic Rua da Felicidade only 200 meters away.
 Cross the road and you will arrive at Senado Square.
 Hence, it is a perfect place to fuel up on the way to exploring the city.

 Try their house blend which consists of beans from Yunnan and Ethiopia.
-However, there is a list of single-origin coffee as well, if you want a pour-over coffee.
-Here, they take time to prepare you an ideal cuppa, but it’s worthy!
-If you crave something sweet, some cakes and pastries are available too.
+However, there is a list of single-origin coffee as well if you want a pour-over coffee.
+Here, they take time to prepare you an ideal cuppa, but it’s worth the wait!
+If you are craving something sweet, some cakes and pastries are available too.